DI - Danish Industry

 At the Guardian we deploy our software several hundred times a day.
 But working at this pace has meant changing our development practices.
 Engineering teams have adapted - working with Continuous Delivery and CI pipelines and product too are used to thinking about MVP to speed up time to market.
 But what about the other aspects of our software delivery teams and how they work?

-Kicking off DevOps with Cloud and bi-modual IT
+Kicking off DevOps with Cloud and bi-modal IT

-By now, most have heard about how DevOps can enable your business to become more effective in a world of Digital Tranformation.
+By now, most have heard about how DevOps can enable your business to become more effective in a world of Digital Transformation.
 As most, you might also be scratching your head on how to get started.
-This talk will give you insight into how Mærsk Transport & Logistics has used Cloud and bi-modual IT to enable digital projects with DevOps.
+This talk will give you insight into how Mærsk Transport & Logistics has used Cloud and bi-modal IT to enable digital products with DevOps.

 End-to-End Automated Testing in a Microservices Architecture

 When you move from a monolithic architecture towards a distributed microservices setup, it makes some things easier, but other things become harder.
 Testing is one of those things that has a bit of both.
 Compared to a monolith, your tests probably have a lot more APIs they can access - each individual microservice can be tested in isolation, with the rest of the system mocked or stubbed.
 This can be really useful - you can have greater confidence that the parts of your system work by themselves - even quite large parts.
 In my experience, you don’t get away from the need for end-to-end tests entirely though.
 There can still be integration errors between the services.
 If you can write tests that exercise your whole system while none of your own services are replaced by a test double, you can find some pretty important issues, before you deploy to production.

 Getting a Core Banking System in a few containers - why and how?

 In this presentation, you will hear about the initial stages of the journey of Nordea’s Core Banking Replacement Program into the world of containers.